exclaves/exclaves.github.io/content/posts/2024-06-02-jamaica/index.md

 {{< img "images/Screenshot 2024-05-26 at 7.14.52 PM.png" "" >}}
 </div>

 Unfortunately, no Jamaican Blackbird.
 After walking the road for a while, we drove over to Holywell Park, near the top of Hardwar Gap.
 This small park has a number of short well-maintained hiking trails.
 The forest is a mix of secondary forest, human-cleared meadows, and small patches of primary forest, most of which have been hard hit by hurricanes.
 It's a nice place to walk around, and the late-morning birding was decent.
-We saw a tremendous number of nesting **Blue-mountain vireos**, **Jamaican Lizard-Cuckoo** and two **Arrowhead warblers**, one of my favorite endemics.
+We saw a tremendous number of nesting **Blue-mountain vireos**, **Jamaican Lizard-Cuckoo** and two **Arrowhead warblers** creeping along a tree trunk, one of my favorite endemics.

 {{< img "images/DSCF2976.gif" "Jamaican lizard cuckoo" "Jamaican Lizard-Cuckoo" >}}